Limited launch: MAY batch, 85% claimed

 Building an effective brain supplement protocol used to mean buying four or five separate bottles, measuring doses, and hoping the timing worked out.
 Most people gave up before they got it right.

-That's the thinking behind Roon.
+That's the idea behind products like Roon.
 It combines caffeine (40mg), L-theanine, theacrine, and methylliberine into a single sublingual pouch.
 The dose of each ingredient is based on clinical research.
-The sublingual format means faster absorption and higher bioavailability than capsules.
-And the inclusion of theacrine means the effects stay consistent without the tolerance buildup that makes caffeine-only products fade over time.
+The sublingual format may allow for faster absorption than a standard capsule.
+It also includes theacrine, which may help the formula feel more consistent over time compared with caffeine alone.

 No pills to stack.
 No guesswork on doses.
 Just the brain supplements that the evidence actually supports, delivered in a way that makes biochemical sense.
 If you've read this far and want to skip the trial-and-error phase, Roon is worth a look.